LunchBadger/lunchbadger-ui/README.md

     # Run storybook on dev server (library of UI components)
     npm run storybook

+    # Build a distribution of storybook into /.out folder
+    npm run storybook:out

     # Package a distribution
     npm run dist